Vladchenko/WeatherForecast/app/src/main/java/com/example/weatherforecast/WeatherForecast Readme.txt

 JSON data to data-class conversion - https://app.quicktype.io/

 TODO:
+    - Work out a case, when city not defined for first app running
     - When no inet, one needs to show all the saved cities, but not a filtered ones.

     - When app runs for first time, selecting a city and taping back, loads a Kazan forecast, but should just show a dialog on geolocation